New Orleans French Quarter shooting leaves 10 wounded

 The shooting unfolded around 3:21 a.m., when officers with the New Orleans Police Department heard gunfire.
 When they arrived at the scene, the 700 block of Canal Street, they "discovered multiple individuals had been struck by gunfire."

 Nearly a dozen people were shot — two of whom were in critical condition, authorities said in a news release.
-All 10 were transported to nearby hospitals for treatment.
+Of those hit, 10 people were transported to nearby hospitals and police said an 11th person walked to a local hospital for treatment.

-Police Superintendent Shaun Ferguson told The New Orleans Advocate/The Times-Picayune that a person of interest has been detained, but according to the department's news release, no one has been arrested in connection with the incident, police said.
+Investigators said someone was "detained near the scene," but noted "their possible involvement in this incident remains under investigation."
+No one has been arrested.

 CLICK HERE TO GET THE FOX NEWS APP